The hidden side of scalar-triplet models with spontaneous CP violation: SCPV in the two-scalar-triplet model

 Note that the trilinear $\mu$ term softly breaks a global $\text{U}(1)$ transformation of the form $\Phi \rightarrow e^{i \alpha}\Phi$ and $\Delta \rightarrow e^{i \alpha'}\Delta$.
 It is straightforward to see that, without loss of generality, the $\mu$ coefficient can always be made real via rephasings of the doublet and triplet scalars.
 Electroweak symmetry breaking (EWSB) occurs if the parameters of the potential are such that the neutral components of $\Phi$ and $\Delta$ acquire vacuum expectation values (VEVs), which we represent as

 where we have used the freedom to redefine $\Phi$ such that $\langle \phi^{0} \rangle$ is real.
 The last relation above ensures consistent EWSB, i.e. this vacuum yields correct values for the masses of the electroweak gauge bosons.
 Notice, however, that unlike models with an arbitrary number of Higgs doublets, in the triplet model the electroweak precision parameter $\rho$ deviates from unity already at tree-level.
 As such, compatibility with electroweak precision data forces the triplet VEV $u$ to be, at most, $8 \, \text{GeV}$~\cite{Arhrib:2011uy,Arhrib:2011vc,Kanemura:2012rj,Aoki:2012yt,Aoki:2012jj}.
-We mention in passing that the STM can have charge-breaking vacua, some of which can coexist with minima of the type of Eq.~\eqref{eq:VEVs1T}.
+We mention in passing that the STM can have charge-breaking (CB) vacua, some of which can coexist with minima of the type of Eq.~\eqref{eq:VEVs1T}.
+In fact, the minimization equations of the STM allow for simultaneous solutions which may break different symmetries.
+As was shown in~\cite{Ferreira:2019hfk}, charge-preserving and CB vacua are found to, for certain regions of parameter space, coexist.
+And indeed, it is even possible that a CB minimum, deeper than the SM-like one, exist.
 An analytical and numerical analysis of the STM vacuum structure was performed in~\cite{Ferreira:2019hfk}.

 Regarding the scalar-fermion couplings, the doublet $\Phi$ couples to fermions in exactly the same way as in the SM, while the triplet $\Delta$ can couple to the SM lepton doublets $L_\alpha$ as

 Here, $\mathcal{C}$ is the charge-conjugation matrix, $\tau_2$ is the complex Pauli matrix and $\Y^\Delta$ is a general $3\times 3$ complex (symmetric) matrix.
 The triplet VEV $u$, which is induced upon EWSB, generates a neutrino Majorana mass matrix $m_\nu= \Y_\Delta u/2$.
 Small neutrino masses may result from either suppressed Yukawa couplings and/or a tiny $u$ VEV.
 In the latter case, and considering $\mathcal{O}(1)$ Yukawa couplings, one may get $m_\nu \sim u\sim \mu v^2/M^2 \sim {\rm 0.1~eV}$ by considering $\mu v/ M^2 \sim 10^{-13}$ which, for $\mu \sim v$, implies $M \sim 10^{9}$~GeV.
 However, if $\mu \ll v$ (which would be natural in the t'Hooft sense in the context of a broken softly-broken lepton number symmetry), the scale $M$ can be lowered to e.g. the electroweak scale.